Volta Limburg Classic

 The Volta Limburg Classic is a single-day road bicycle race held annually in late March or early April in Limburg, Netherlands.
 Since 2005, the race has been organized as a 1.1 event on the UCI Europe Tour.

-Prior to 2012, the race was known as Hel van het Mergelland.
+The race is officially called the "NXT Classic" since the 2024 edition, but is still sometimes referred to its older official names the Volta Limburg and De hel van het Mergelland ("The hell of the Mergelland").

+On April 4, 2026, the race will be held for the 51st time for men, the eighth time for women.